MiguelSombrero/sql-query-builder/docs/design.md

 Where clause is used embedded in another SQL statement by `where(Conjunction clause)` method.

-Where clauses is build by its own builder initialized by `QueryFactory.valueOf(String operand)` method.
+Where clauses is build by its own factory initialized by `WhereClauseFactory`, for example `WhereClauseFactory.valueOf(String operand)`.

 #### Class diagram